vtereshkov/umka-lang/doc/api.md

 * `params`: Parameter stack slots
 * `result`: Returned value stack slots

 Returned value: Pointer to the stack slot allocated for storing the returned value.
+Special rules apply to a returned value of a structured type or to multiple returned values (treated as a single implicit structure):

-For a returned value of a structured type, this stack slot already contains the pointer to the memory area sufficiently large to store the actual returned value.
-In this case, the user must fill this memory area, but not rewrite the pointer.
+* Inside a C function called from Umka, this stack slot already contains the pointer to the memory area sufficiently large to store the actual returned value.
+The user must fill this memory area, but not rewrite the pointer

+* Before calling an Umka function from C, the user must allocate a memory area needed for storing the actual returned value and put the area pointer to the stack slot returned by `umkaGetResult`

 ```
 static inline void *umkaGetInstance(UmkaStackSlot *result);